greenmtnboy/fundiverse/docs/README.md

 ### Deployment

-Copy to static serving site.
+Docs are served via a static website provider.

 Build, then copy files